AI Hospitality Alliance

 Article content

-This paper explores the practical impact of artificial intelligence (AI) on short-term rental management by analyzing a case study of Solarento, a technology-driven operator in Poland.
-The study compares Solarento's AI-based approach with two established competitors, Sun & Snow and Downtown Apartments, to highlight differences and advantages.
+This paper investigates the real-world impact of artificial intelligence (AI) on short-term rental management by focusing on Solarento, a technology-driven operator in Poland.
+The study compares Solarento’s AI-based management approach with two established competitors, Sun & Snow and Downtown Apartments.
+Drawing on internal company reports, public statistics, market studies, and digital performance dashboards, the research provides a detailed analysis of operational and financial outcomes resulting from AI adoption.

 Tags